sw360cab/websockets-scaling/BLOG.md

 | :--: |

 One of the main feature of the library is that it can wrap the websocket within an http server.
-For example, a first approach can be thta as soon as a client connects to the websocket, the server application logs the message and may wait for a specific `topic` on it:
+For example, a first approach can be that as soon as a client connects to the websocket, the server application logs the message and may wait for a specific `topic` on it:

 ```Javascript
 // Server